-To change the user context for the IIS virtual folder:
+To change the user context for the IIS virtual folder (if using Microsoft IIS as your web server):

 - 1 From the Windows desktop of the computer where WS_FTP Server is installed, select Start > Programs > Administrative Tools > Internet Information Services.
 The Internet Information Services window opens. - 2 Locate and right-click on the WSFTPSVR virtual folder, then select Properties from the context menu.
 The WSFTPSVR Properties window opens. - 3 Select the Directory Security tab. - 4 Under Anonymous access and authentication control, click Edit.
-The Authentication methods window opens. - 5 Under anonymous access, enter the Username and Password of the user you want the IIS virtual folder to run as. - 6 Verify that Allow IIS to control password is cleared, then click OK. - 7 Click OK to exit the WSFTPSVR Properties window.
+The Authentication methods window opens. - 5 Under anonymous access, enter the Username and Password of the user you want your web server's virtual folder to run as. - 6 Verify that Allow web server to control password is cleared, then click OK. - 7 Click OK to exit the WSFTPSVR Properties window.